We are an interactive and multidisciplinary research lab with two primary research objectives:

 The molecular length scale (1 nm – 50 nm)

 On this smallest length scale, we ask how specific biomolecules combine with others in their native cellular environment to produce functioning assemblies.
 Biomolecular assemblies often consist of several different subunits so that a set of reactions can be carried out in a spatially and temporally coordinated manner.
 Are the individual subunits stably or transiently incorporated?
 What is the temporal and spatial order of assembly?
 How are these biomolecular assemblies regulated at the molecular level?
-By measuring 3D molecular trajectories and intermolecular distances with nanometer precision, we want to determine the precise molecular architecture of these assemblies and how they are regulated by the cell's developmental and signalling networks.
+By measuring 3D molecular trajectories and intermolecular distances with nanometer precision, we determine how the molecular architectures of these assemblies change over time and how they are functionally regulated by the cell's developmental and signalling networks.

 The cellular length scale (10 nm – 2 µm)